ckaiser79/wjax-2024-jsr352-batch/README.md

 # About

-This is an example JSR-352 batch, which

-1. Loads Data from a File in a Database in Step 1
+This is an example JSR-352 batch, which loads Data from a File in a Database.
-2. And then unload all Data from the Databasein a second step in parallel.

 The example consists of unit tests for the reader, processor and writer classes in Step 1 as well as a test script to invoke the batch on wildfly.